 Table 2 shows the total performance of our question answering systems.
-The 'BASE' indicates the result by the system that does not use the proposed method mentioned in section 3, while the '+pattern' indicates the result by the system participated in QAC2 that uses the proposed method.
+The 'BASE' indicates the result by the system that does not use the proposed method mentioned in section 3 but only use the string based method mentioned in section 3.6, while the '+pattern' indicates the result by the system participated in QAC2 that uses the proposed method.